 Pretty soon I’ll get to over-indulge my seafood fetish when we go on a special anniversary + birthday trip to a surprise location that I’ll let you guess about until I can tell you where it is…I love making people guess.
 Hint: it’s NOT anywhere tropical.
 Go ahead – leave a comment and guess away!

-Let’s get to chatting about this bowl situation.
+Let’s get to chatting about these amazing fish taco bowls.
 Have you noticed that bowl foods are having a moment now?
 Really – according to my Instagram and Pinterest feeds, everyone is obsessed with bowl recipes.
 Smoothie bowls.
 Breakfast bowls.
 Buddha bowls.
 Taco bowls.
 Grain bowls.
 I can definitely see what the appeal is from a photography standpoint.
 Wide-mouthed bowls filled with various foods that taste good together can be styled this way and that and made to look like quite the work of art.

-Let me give you a quick introduction to the star players in this Fish Taco Bowl game:
+Let me give you a quick introduction to the star players in the fish taco bowls situation:

 - Plantain Rice with Black Beans – yep, that’s right, we’re making rice out of plantains.
 Green ones, to be exact.
 All you need to do is give the plantains some quick pulses in the food processor and you’ve got what looks to me like a pseudo-rice/couscous-textured situation that I love to add cooked black beans to.
 It’s slightly sweet and tropical – and deliciously different from the norm!